 So while the results show that it can be hard to break free from chronic pain, it also shines a light on how we can best help patients with chronic pain conditions.

-“Reducing daily pain catastrophizing may help to be more active and less sedentary on a daily basis,” said Ruixue Zhaoyang, assistant research professor.
+“Reducing daily pain catastrophizing may help older patients to be more active and less sedentary on a daily basis,” said Ruixue Zhaoyang, assistant research professor.
 “This could help improve their chronic pain condition, physical function, and overall health, and reduce the possibility of hospitalization, institutionalization, and healthcare costs in the long term.”

 Nobody looks favorably on their chronic pain condition, but at the same time, if you’re constantly focusing on how the condition is negatively impacting your life, it can lead to pain catastrophizing.
 Researchers say patients who think that their pain is “terrible and never going away,” or those who say they “can’t stand their pain anymore” may be catastrophizing their condition and subliminally decreasing their likelihood of pursuing active treatment solutions, like exercise and physical therapy.